 We strongly believe that diversity, equity and inclusion are key to the success of our company.
 To be the best sports brand in the world, we need the best diverse talent that reflects the diversity of our customers and consumers.
 We celebrate this diversity as it helps us better serve the communities we work in, while also providing a competitive business advantage.

 United against racism – our commitments

 We have always been and will always be against discrimination in all forms and stand united against racism.
 To emphasize this principle, we shared a list of global commitments in June 2020.
 They describe how we aim to contribute to creating lasting change.
-The commitments include, among others, investing $ 120 million in the US toward ending racism and supporting Black communities through to 2025, and funding 50 university scholarships in the US each year for Black and LatinX students.
-We also set new targets for increased representation of Black and LatinX people within our US workforce.
-Our aim is to fill at least 30% of all new positions in the US with Black and LatinX people.
-The commitments further encompass establishing a global committee to accelerate inclusion and equality, strengthening our global anti-discrimination and non-retaliation policy, reforming our hiring and career development processes, signing the Juneteenth Pledge, and increasing support for BIPOC communities.
+The commitments include, among others, investing $ 120 million in the U.S. toward ending racism and supporting Black and Latinx communities through 2025.
+We also announced our ambition to increase the representation of Black and Latinx employees in the U.S. by 2025 and are making good progress.
+The progress we have made can be attributed to embedding more inclusive sourcing and recruiting strategies, including qualified diverse slates and trained recruiters who champion inclusivity.
+The commitments further encompass establishing a Global DEI Council, strengthening our global anti-discrimination and non-retaliation policy, reforming our hiring and career development processes, signing the Juneteenth Pledge, and increasing support for BIPOC communities.

-- Committed $10 million over the next three years to fund BeyGOOD partner social programs, organizations, and/or initiatives that help bring equity to those disproportionately impacted by social and racial injustice.
-In 2020, adidas contributed $2 million to the Black-Owned Small Business Impact Fund created by BeyGOOD and the NAACP.
+- Committed $10 million through 2025 to fund BeyGOOD partner social programs, organizations and initiatives that help bring equity to those disproportionately impacted by social and racial injustice.
+In 2022, adidas is supporting the inaugural year of adidas x BeyGOOD Internship, placing six interns to work across Ivy Park.

 Diversity, equity and inclusion framework